soulgain/MagnetFetcher/README.md

-fetch the magnet link from somebody's website
+Fetch the magnet link from somebody's website
 -----

 + before run, you should have the **mongodb** (maybe I'll add other db support, but just for now)